netdata/netdata/collectors/ebpf.plugin/README.md

 will be bundled into the `other` dimension.
 You can increase the number of shown dimensions by changing the `maximum dimensions` setting.

+#### Network traffic chart

+Netdata monitors network connections established for hosts, which are shown according the package final destination.

+You can visualize the most common destinations for `outbound connections` and measure the bandwidth utilized with connections for local services.
+All these information are grouped using:

+-   `bytes`: Bytes sent and received for a destination.
+-   `packets`: Packets sent per period of time.
+-   `retransmission`: Number of TCP packages retransmitted

 ### `[service name]`

 Netdata uses the list of services in `/etc/services` to plot network viewer charts.
 If this file does not contain the